At the Mountains of Madness (Blackfeather album): Writing and recording

 According to lead guitarist, songwriter and co-producer, Robinson At the Mountains of Madness evolved from early demo sessions with the original line-up, "At one session in Hornsby, an engineer named John Zuliaka taped us for a demo. [...]
 It was sent to EMI and Festival.
 Both sent back contracts to sign.
 We were to book through NOVA and one John Sinclair was our PR man.
 We signed up to Essex Music under John Brummel and to Festival's new Infinity label, headed by John's brother David Sinclair."
 Album sessions began after former Perth residents, Fortescue and Kash had replaced Corbett and McCormack.
 Earliest tracks recorded were "'The Rat' and 'Long-legged Lovely' [...]
 By this time I was playing another Stratocaster and had swapped my sitar for a Watkins Copycat tape-echo unit.
 The tube pre-amp in the Watkins was great.
 It overdrove to front end of the Lenard amp perfectly."
 After Robinson formed a friendship with Fraternity's Bisset and Scott, "I borrowed Mick Jurds' Strauss Guitar Amp for some songs."
-Recording "Seasons of Change Part 1" occuerred during later sessions.
+Recording "Seasons of Change Part 1" occurred during later sessions.

-Rehearsals occurred in John Spooner's venue, who operated Johnathon's Nightclub.
+Rehearsals happened in John Spooner's venue, who operated Johnathon's Nightclub.
 Robinson had met Scott at that club, when Fraternity began their residency.
 In the late 1990s, Robinson re-evaluated At the Mountains of Madness with a track-by-track analysis.
 Robinson wrote three tracks alone and co-wrote the other three with Johns.